Landau kernel: Visualisation

-Properties of the Landau Kernel
+Properties

 Some general properties of the Landau kernel is that it is nonnegative and continuous on $\mathbb{R}$.
 These properties are made more concrete in the following section.

-Dirac Sequences
+Dirac sequences

 The third bullet point means that the area under the graph of the function $y = K_n(t)$ becomes increasingly concentrated close to the origin as n approaches infinity.
 This definition lends us to the following theorem.

 Proof: We prove the third property only.
 In order to do so, we introduce the following lemma: